addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 A `nextOrder()` method implements a sequence generator while a `comparator()` sorts items by their insertion order.

+*Note*: `this.filter`, `this.without` and `this.last` are Underscore methods that are mixed in to Backbone.Collection so that the reader knows how to find out more about them.

 ## Application View

 Let's examine the core application logic which resides in the views.
 Each view supports functionality such as edit-in-place, and therefore contains a fair amount of logic.
 To help organize this logic, we'll use the element controller pattern.
 The element controller pattern consists of two views: one controls a collection of items while the other deals with each individual item.